 This is especially true because Stransky didn’t have a psychology background entering the MACC program.
 The mentorship, feedback, and experience offered to her have been instrumental in preparing her for a new career.
 A single mother of a 5-year-old and an 8-year-old, Stransky decided to enroll in the MACC program after a 10-year career at Customs and Border Protection.
 Her academic background was in animal science and agricultural business.

 “People had always told me I would be a good therapist, but I had resisted,” she said.

 Eventually, however, desiring a better work-life balance and more time with her children, Stransky decided it was time to consider a new path.

 Stransky is glad to be using her voice to help others and to benefit her family.
-Hasper, who is senior pastor at The Refinery Church in Chula Vista, Calif., validates that the work she and her classmates are doing through the Center for Enriching Relationships truly does benefit the community.
-Hasper has found great benefits and blessings for the people in his congregation through working with the Center for Enriching Relationships.
+Hasper, who recently retired as senior pastor at The Refinery Church in Chula Vista, Calif., validates that the work she and her classmates are doing through the Center for Enriching Relationships truly does benefit the community.
+Hasper found great benefits and blessings for the people in his congregation through working with the Center for Enriching Relationships.

 “People have issues that they won’t bring up at church,” said Hasper.
 “They trust their pastors and leaders but don’t always want them to know the messy parts of their lives because they want them to think well of them.”

 But despite people’s reticence at sharing their struggles, Hasper knows people need a safe space and someone to listen.
 He knows God can work through these things.
 And that’s why he wanted to partner with a therapist to serve his congregation.
 He has personally benefited from the help of counselors.
 He and his wife of 40 years have a daughter with disabilities, and talking about what they have faced in caring for her has been very beneficial for him.